uabrc/uabrc.github.io/docs/data_management/cheaha_storage_gpfs/global_scratch.md

-# Scratch Directories
+# Global/User Scratch

-Scratch directories provide temporary, high-performance storage for data used in active computations.
-There are two types of scratch space:

-- User Scratch: is available on login nod and also shared across compute nodes.
-- Local scratch: is available only on individual compute nodes.

-Scratch Directories are meant for short-term storage of intermediate or in progress data and should not be used for long-term retention.
+Global/User Scratch, also known as network scratch, provides temporary, high-performance storage for data used in active computations.
+It is available on login nodes and also shared across compute nodes, making it suitable for data that needs to be accessed during jobs running on multiple nodes.
+Each user has access to this directory at `/scratch/$USER` or `$USER_SCRATCH`.
+Use it directory to store very large datasets or temporary pipeline intermediates for a short period of time while running your jobs.
+The maximum amount of data a single user can store in network scratch is 100 TB at any given time.

 <!-- markdownlint-disable MD046 -->
 !!! important

     Starting January 2023, scratch data will have limited retention.
 See [Scratch Retention Policy](#policies-and-expectations) for more information.
 <!-- markdownlint-enable MD046 -->

-## User Scratch

-All users have access to a large, temporary, work-in-progress directory for storing data, called a scratch directory in `/scratch/$USER` or `$USER_SCRATCH`.
-Use this directory to store very large datasets or temporary pipeline intermediates for a short period of time while running your jobs.
-The maximum amount of data a single user can store in network scratch is 100 TB at once.

-Network scratch is available on the login node and each compute node.
-This storage is a GPFS high performance file system providing roughly 1 PB of storage.
-If using scratch, this should be your jobs' primary working directory, unless the job would benefit from local scratch (see below).

 <!-- markdownlint-disable MD046 -->
 !!! warning